• Skip to main content

 Itsy Bitsy Spider

-Recently our children have loved singing the Itsy Bisty Spider, so I handed them small plastic spiders as props to hold during the song.
+Recently our children have loved singing the Itsy Bisty Spider, so I put together a circle time activity using props.

 And idea came to me to turn our sensory bin into an Itsy Bitsy Spider activity, having the spiders go DOWN the water spout.